Andrew Joron

 In 2017, Joron performed on theremin in Blood of the Air, Sheldon Brown's composition based on the pitch patterns of poet Philip Lamantia's voice.

 In 2019, Joron performed on theremin with Will Alexander on piano and Anne Waldman reading her poetry at the Entanglements conference on science and poetry held at Wake Forest University in North Carolina.

 In 2022, Joron returned to the science-fiction genre with the publication of O0 by Black Square Editions.

+In 2019, the Japanese composer Akari Komura set the text of Joron's poem "The Phrases of the Moon" (from his book The Absolute Letter) to music.
+The score, for violin and mezzo-sporano, was performed at University of California, Irvine, in 2019.

+In 2023, a French death-metal band, Deathcode Society, used Joron's poem "Mazed Interior" (from his book The Sound Mirror) as the lyrics to a song on their album Unlightenment.